-This post originally appeared on Simply Designing.
+This post shares how to make a tree stump table and originally appeared on Simply Designing.
 Thanks for hosting me, Ashley!

 I also had to add some extra time to my project timeline because my dad accidentally turned my first stump into firewood…it had been sitting drying out at their house for so long that he thought I’d forgotten about it!
 So when my parents recently took down another tree at their house, I immediately jumped into the wood pile to see if I could find a good candidate to start my tree stump side table project over again.